Fieldwork-Systems/fw-code-challange/README.md

 ### Note

-You do not have to use the AppRunner function for all your tests - but feel free to update the function so it can be used in all tests
+You do not have to use the `AppRunner.process` function for all your tests - but feel free to update the function so it can be used in all tests

 ### Hint

-This isn't a test about arrays or sorting, it's about how the appRunner function can get updated to handle all the different use cases.
+This isn't a test about arrays or sorting, it's about how the AppRunner can get updated to handle all the different use cases.